apiaryio/api-blueprint/Tutorial.md

 ### Actions

-In an API Blueprint, you need to specify the actions you can make on this resource in HTTP.
-For example, we can retrive the list of questions using the HTTP method `GET`.

-We can create a sub-heading inside this resource with a title for an action, followed by the HTTP method to use inside the square brackets.
+API Blueprint allows you to specify the actions you can make on each resource.
+A sub-heading inside of the resource with a title, followed by the HTTP method to use inside the square brackets.

 ```markdown
 ### List all questions [GET]
 ```

-In API Blueprint, an action **should** always include at least one response representing the HTTP response message sent back in response to a HTTP request.
-The response should always include a [status code][] and possibly an additional [payload][].
+Action's should always include at least one response representing the HTTP response message sent back in response to a HTTP request.
+The response should always include a [status code][] and possibly a body.

-For example, we can define the most common response "200" indicating the request has succeeded, along with an example result which is a JSON array of questions.
+This action returns a `200` status code along with a JSON body.

 > **Note:** Specifying the media type in parenthesis after the response status codes generates implicit `Content-Type` HTTP header.
 Therefore you do not have to explicitly specify the `Content-Type` header.